Efficient estimation with incomplete data via generalised ANOVA decompositions: Introduction

-where $a : \mathbb{R}^d \rightarrow \mathbb{R}$ is a known function and we let $X \sim f$.
-When $\int a^2 f < \infty$ and we only have access to the complete cases in the data, it is known that the natural estimator $\hat{\theta}^\mathrm{CC} = \frac{1}{n} \sum_{i=1}^n a(X_i)$ is optimal with respect to squared loss in the local asymptotic minimax sense.
-The goal of this work is to use the incomplete data to introduce estimators with smaller risk than $\hat{\theta}^\mathrm{CC}$.
-We will characterise the minimal asymptotic risk for the estimation of $\theta(f)$ and develop estimators that attain this optimal risk and are therefore statistically efficient.
-Our main contributions are summarised below. \begin{itemize} \item In Section~\ref{Sec:LowerBound} we give a local asymptotic minimax lower bound (Theorem~\ref{Thm:ShiftedLowerBound}) for the estimation of $\theta(f)$ given the data $(X_{S,i} : S \in \bbS^+, i \in [n_S])$ introduced above.
+where $a : \mathbb{R}^d \rightarrow \mathbb{R}$ is a known measurable function and we let $X \sim f$.
+This canonical statistical problem includes the estimation of moments, probabilities of events and prediction risks.
+When $\int a^2 f < \infty$ and we only have access to the complete cases in the data, it is known that the natural estimator $\hat{\theta}^\mathrm{CC} = n^{-1} \sum_{i=1}^n a(X_i)$ is optimal in the local asymptotic minimax sense.
+The goal of this work is to use the incomplete data to outperform $\hat{\theta}^\mathrm{CC}$, in particular to characterise the minimal asymptotic squared risk for the estimation of $\theta(f)$ and develop estimators that attain this optimal risk and thus are statistically efficient.
+Our main contributions are summarised below. \begin{itemize} \item In Section~\ref{Sec:LowerBound} we give a local asymptotic minimax lower bound (Theorem~\ref{Thm:ShiftedLowerBound}) for the estimation of $\theta(f)$ given the data $(X_{S,i} : S \in \bbS^+, i \in [n_S])$ introduced above, in the case that the shift functions $(r_S:S \in \bbS)$ are known.
 This bound can be interpreted as the minimal expected squared error in approximating the function $a(x)$ by sums $\sum_{S \in \mathbb{S}} \alpha_S(x_S)$ of functions of subsets of our variables and thus provides a fundamental link between this estimation problem and the theory of generalised ANOVA decompositions.
-We introduce and discuss such decompositions in Section~\ref{Sec:ANOVADecompositions}, state our lower bound in Section~\ref{Sec:ANOVALowerBound} and give examples where this can be expressed explicitly in Section~\ref{Sec:ANOVAExamples}. \item In Section~\ref{Sec:UpperBound} we develop an estimator whose rescaled risk, under natural regularity conditions, is close in a nonasymptotic sense to the lower bound in Theorem~\ref{Thm:ShiftedLowerBound}.
-In Section~\ref{Sec:UpperBoundApprox} we take a gradient-descent approach to show how the generalised ANOVA decomposition of $a(\cdot)$ can be approximated by linear combinations of iterated conditional expectations, resulting in an approximate influence function for our estimation problem.
-In Section~\ref{Sec:UpperBoundData} we introduce a data-driven estimator of $\theta(f)$ based on the development in Section~\ref{Sec:UpperBoundApprox} and iterated nonparametric regression and bound its risk.
-In Section~\ref{Sec:UpperBoundConfidence} we prove the approximate normality of our estimator and show how its variance can be estimated to give confidence intervals for $\theta(f)$. \item In Section~\ref{Sec:DirectEstimator} we study an alternative estimator for the Missing Completely At Random (MCAR) case, where $r_S \equiv 1$ for all $S \in \bbS$, that does not require cross-fitting, unlike the estimator in Section~\ref{Sec:UpperBound}.
-This estimator has a similar form to a $U$-statistic but with a data-dependent kernel.
-We prove that this estimator attains the lower bound in Theorem~\ref{Thm:ShiftedLowerBound}, under additional technical restrictions that facilitate the analysis. \end{itemize} Proofs and an auxiliary lemma are given in Section~\ref{Sec:Proofs}.
+We introduce and discuss such decompositions in Section~\ref{Sec:ANOVADecompositions}, state our lower bound in Section~\ref{Sec:ANOVALowerBound} and give examples in Section~\ref{Sec:ANOVAExamples}. \item In Section~\ref{Sec:UpperBound} we develop an estimator whose rescaled risk, under natural regularity conditions, is close in a nonasymptotic sense to the lower bound in Theorem~\ref{Thm:ShiftedLowerBound}.
+In Section~\ref{Sec:UpperBoundApprox} we take a gradient-descent approach to approximate the generalised ANOVA decomposition of $a(\cdot)$, resulting in an approximate influence function for our estimation problem.
+In Section~\ref{Sec:UpperBoundData} we introduce a data-driven estimator of $\theta(f)$ based on iterated nonparametric regression and bound its risk.
+In Section~\ref{Sec:UpperBoundConfidence} we prove the approximate normality of our estimator and show how its variance can be estimated to give confidence intervals for $\theta(f)$.
+Numerical results are given in Section~\ref{Sec:Simulations}. \item In Section~\ref{Sec:Extensions} we present extensions of our basic framework to incorporate more complex sampling biases.
+In Section~\ref{Sec:MAR} we work under a Missing At Random assumption, assuming that our data is first generated from the target distribution and is then subject to random missingness that may depend on certain covariates.
+In Section~\ref{Sec:UnknownShifts} we broaden our data model in a different direction, allowing the distributional shift functions $r_S$ to be unknown elements of a parametric model. \end{itemize} Additionally, in Appendix~\ref{Sec:DirectEstimator} we study an alternative estimator for the MCAR case that does not require cross-fitting, unlike the estimator in Section~\ref{Sec:UpperBound}.
+Appendix~\ref{Sec:MICE} presents additional numerical results, Appendix~\ref{Sec:NonLinear} discusses extensions to non-linear and two-sample functionals, and proofs and an auxiliary lemma are given in Appendix~\ref{Sec:Proofs}.
+Taken together, our results introduce efficient estimators for general structures of incomplete data and allow us to compare the effects of different types of sampling biases on estimation accuracy.